paulc00/ML-Intro/README.md

 # Intro to Data Science and Machine Learning in Python

-Notebooks and supporting files for "Intro to Data Science and Machine Learning in Python"
+Notebooks and supporting files for the "Intro to Data Science and Machine Learning in Python" workshop.

 ## Linear Algebra Basics